DejavuForensics/Ransomware/README.md

 ######	Features related to DDoS (Dynamic Danial of Service) attacks:

 -	Create mutexes, other files and bots known as DDoS of the IPKiller, Dark-DDoS, Eclipse and Blackrev types.

-######	Features associated with network traffic hint windows 7 OS in PCAP format.
-Audit if suspicious document attempts to:

--	connect with an IP which is not responding to requests;
--	resolve a suspicious top domain;
--	start listening (socket) with some server;
--	connect to some dynamic DNS domain;
--	make HTTP requests;
--	generate ICMP traffic;
--	connect to some IRC server (possibly part of some BotNet);
--	make SMTP requests (possibly sending SPAM);
--	connect to some hidden TOR service through a TOR gateway;
--	start the wscript.exe file, which can indicate a payload download-based script (package body);
--	generate IDS or IPS alerts with Snort and Suricata (network monitoring and management tools).

 ######	Features related to Infostealers, malicious programs that collect confidential information from the affected computer.
 Digital forensics checks if suspicious file tries to: